Posted by Brigham and Women's Hospital April 23, 2012

 The researchers found that when the participants’ sleep, activity, and meal patterns were out of synch with circadian rhythms for three weeks, their resting metabolic rate decreased dramatically – translating into a yearly weight gain of about 10 pounds.
 During this same period of sub-optimal sleeping, participants’ blood sugar spiked and remained higher for hours after meals (because of poor insulin secretion by the pancreas), a telltale sign of developing diabetes.

 “We think these results reveal a mechanism for why, in people with a pre-diabetic condition, night workers are much more likely to progress to full-on diabetes than day workers,” said Dr. Orfeu M. Buxton, a neuroscientist at BWH and the study’s lead author.
 “Since night workers often have a hard time sleeping during the day, they can face both circadian disruption working at night and insufficient sleep during the day.
-The evidence is clear that getting enough sleep is important for health, and that sleep should be at night for best effect.”
+The evidence is clear that getting enough sleep is important for health, and that sleep should be at night for best results.”

 – Chris P